tixton/api-docs/README.md

 }
 ```

-You must keep this token and add into HEADER Authorization parameter whenever you access our API.
+Afterwards, the token should be used in subsequent API call by inserting into HEADER Authorization.

 HTTP : 401

-But if the credentials is invalid you wull see a response like:
+The response to invalid credentials is as following:

 ```html
 {